pex-tool/pex/README.rst

     $ pip install pex

-You can also build pex in a git clone using tox:
+You can also build pex in a git clone using uv:

 .. code-block:: bash

-    $ tox -e package
+    $ uv run dev-cmd package
     $ cp dist/pex ~/bin

 This builds a pex binary in ``dist/pex`` that can be copied onto your ``$PATH``.